Afridi017018/passportLocalAuth/README.md

 # passportLocalAuth
-This is an Authentication system using passport.js(Local Strategy) Use Postman to taste it
+1.This is an Authentication system using passport.js(Local Strategy) 2.Use Postman to taste it